 While sleep apnea has long been considered a factor related to high blood pressure, sleep deprivation is getting more attention.

-According to the National Sleep Foundation, a drop in sleep quantity and quality related to sleep apnea can lead to hypertension and heart disease while also causing mood and memory problems.
+According to the National Sleep Foundation, a drop in sleep quantity and quality related to sleep apnea can lead to hypertension and heart disease.
+It can also cause mood and memory problems.

-Sleep is believed to play a role in your blood pressure because a quality night’s sleep helps the body regulate stress hormones and helps to keep the immune system healthy.
+Sleep plays a role in your blood pressure because a quality night’s sleep helps the body regulate stress hormones and helps to keep the immune system healthy.
 A loss of sleep over time damages the body’s ability to regulate stress hormones and can lead to high blood pressure.

 Getting seven to nine hours of sleep each night can help in treating and preventing high blood pressure.

-Sleep offers a number of health benefits alongside the benefits it offers your blood pressure.
+Sleep offers several health benefits alongside the benefits it offers your blood pressure.
 Getting a healthy amount of sleep improves your memory, curbs inflammation, increases creativity, improves athletic performance, sharpens your attention and focus, improves your ability to lose weight and helps you better maintain a healthy weight, lowers your stress levels and boosts your mood.

 Even partial sleep deprivation can cause problems when it comes to your blood pressure.
 For those who get less than six hours of sleep a night, there is also an increased risk for high blood pressure and obesity.

 Research has found partial sleep deprivation is linked to obesity and can disrupt appetite and metabolism regulating hormones.